rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```

 ## Basic Auth
 The HTTP API supports [Basic Auth](https://tools.ietf.org/html/rfc2617).
 Each rqlite node can be passed a JSON-formatted configuration file, which configures valid usernames and associated passwords for that node.
-The password string can be in cleartext or [bcrypt hashed](https://en.wikipedia.org/wiki/Bcrypt).

 Since the configuration file only controls the node local to it, it's important to ensure the configuration is identical on each node for consistent behaviour.